 - feature normalization or transformations – clean up, center or rescale

 - feature selection – keeping the best mix of features battling the curse of dimensionality

 - modeling algorithm – the actual model for regression or classification

 - evaluation – on a held out test set to see how well the pipeline works

-Then begins an iterative process of exploration, looking for improvements across different combination of algorithms and parameter settings.
+Then begins an iterative process of exploration, looking for improvements across the different combination of algorithms and parameter settings.
 Even on a small dataset, the number of possible combinations can grow dramatically.

-For example, say if I had 6 different feature generation algorithms, 2 normalization options, 2 feature selection algorithms and 7 modeling algorithm, we have at least 6x2x2x7 = 168 combinations without even considering the possible hyper-parameters for each of the algorithms.
+For example, say if I had 6 different feature generation algorithms, 2 normalization options, 2 feature selection algorithms and 7 modeling algorithms, we have at least 6x2x2x7 = 168 combinations without even considering the possible hyper-parameters for each of the algorithms.
 Now imagine evaluating it across multiple data partitions for k-fold evaluation where k=10, it gives us 1,680 combinations.
 If we were working with time-series datasets where a model was trained weekly, we would evaluate the stability of the pipeline across each of the 52 weeks of the year across 2 years, giving us 17,472 combinations.
 A daily model evaluated the same time period would mean 122,640 combinations.
-Clearly this quickly becomes a Big Compute problem.
+Clearly, this quickly becomes a Big Compute problem.

 This also an embarrassingly parallel problem and lends well to Spark/Hadoop environments.
 Even if the datasets are small, distributing the thousands of modeling combinations across a cluster of machines can dramatically speed up the time a scientist has to spend legitimately slacking off.